 In conclusion, by far the most plausible answer to the question “what happened to the Ninth?”, is that they fought and died in Britain, disappearing in the late 110s or early 120s, when the province was in disarray.
 Only the direct intervention of the emperor Hadrian, together with a massive surge in troop numbers, could restore the province to order.
 By then, however, the Ninth had gone.

 Savaged or annihilated, it seems that too few soldiers survived the troubles to allow the unit to be reformed.
 At least three survivors – serving in the legion no later than the early 120s – are known to us from their tombstones, yet no mass graves or commemorative tombs have been found.
 However, there may well still be in northern Britain a small corner of a foreign field, as yet untouched by archaeology, that is forever Rome.
 The Ninth had disappeared from history, but their place in myth and popular culture was assured.

-Miles Russell is senior lecturer in prehistoric and Roman archaeology at Bournemouth University.
-His latest book, UnRoman Britain, co-authored with Stuart Laycock, is published by the History Press.
+Miles Russell is senior lecturer in prehistoric and Roman archaeology at Bournemouth University, and the author of UnRoman Britain, co-authored with Stuart Laycock, is published by the History Press.

 This article was first published in the May 2011 edition of BBC History Magazine